Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 August Laschke (German, 1815-1877) - Ship Portrait of the German Bark "Pansewitz von Barth, Capt.
 Joh.
 Wallis" ca. 1870, the vessel under full sail at sea with an unidentified coastline in the background, inscribed with titel at the bottom, Oil on canvas, 50 x 75 cm, good condition, not relined, original frame, the possession of a Private Collector in Berlin, Germany

 Note: Although unsigned this is guaranteed to be a painting by August Laschke.
 As we know from the Register he did not always sign his works.
-Click on the image to see a larger illustration.
+Click here or on the image to see larger illustrations.
 Photo Copyright is with the Fine Art Emporium.

 Image of Laschke Painting